mco-gh/pylearn/content/en/lessons/6 Functions/_index.md

 <h3 id="Passing-Values-to-a-Function">Passing Values to a Function<a class="anchor-link" href="#Passing-Values-to-a-Function">¶</a></h3><ul>
 <li><code>fact10()</code> is limited.</li>
 <li>It only prints the factorial for one value (10).</li>
-<li>It would be nice if we could define a more flexible version, that could pring the factorial of any number, like this...</li>
+<li>It would be nice if we could define a more flexible version, that could print the factorial of any number, like this...</li>
 </ul>
 </div>
 </div>